orbitalchicken/Roadmap/README.md

 	mintmenu: Multiple Menu Entries – The menu has two entries for gnome-disk, libreoffice draw, and mate-volume-control in the ‘All’ category.
 This will appear when you first log into the system, but will disappear if you search through the menu and then look in the ‘All’ category caja-dropbox depends on dropbox, which is missing in repository going CTRL-I (keyboard hotkey for the line selection tool) crashes pluma 1.8.0, but there is a new 1.8.1 pluma tag that fixes this.
-	ALSA and PULSEAUDIO still in conflict with Skype.
-Microphones will not work properly.

 KDE
 ---